200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-Multiverse.md

 Drive: What they want to do.
 Why they want to do it.
 Treasure: The thing or person they have that matters to them most.

 Each Counterpart chooses a Hero.
-When the Heroes enter a new dimension, the Counterparts play alternate versions of the Hero they’ve chosen.
+When the Heroes enter a new dimension, the Counterparts play alternate versions of the Hero theyâ€™ve chosen.

 Gameplay:
 The session starts with an establishing scene where the Heroes find a portal to a different dimension.

 To decide which dimension, roll a d4:

 1: Success.
-Each Counterpart has accomplished their Hero’s Drive.
+Each Counterpart has accomplished their Heroâ€™s Drive.
 2: Failure.
-Each Counterpart has failed or given up on achieving their Hero’s Drive.
+Each Counterpart has failed or given up on achieving their Heroâ€™s Drive.
 3: New Past.
-Each Counterpart changes a key detail of their Hero’s Background.
+Each Counterpart changes a key detail of their Heroâ€™s Background.
 4: Tragedy.
-Each Counterpart has lost their Hero’s Treasure.
+Each Counterpart has lost their Heroâ€™s Treasure.

 The Heroes and Counterparts roleplay a scene where they meet.
 Introduce a conflict based on the differences between these characters.
 Decide together on a resolution.